Moldy Cold Brew Coffee: How To Stop It Happening

 Mold In Your Coffee Cup: How To Remove And Prevent

-The process used to create the coffee takes far longer than making a cup of instant or filter coffee.
+The process used to create cold brew coffee takes far longer than making a cup of instant or filtered coffee.
 In fact, creating a single brew can take anywhere from 24-48 hours.
 If this is done at room temperature, mold has more than enough time to settle and begin to grow.

 Mold only needs a few things in order to thrive, these are: